 4. There is a service charge (by the government) to get the Tibet permit.
 And it takes time, paper work, transportation fee and delivery fee for us to get a permit for you, so ATT will charge an extra fee for the permits.

-Other documents are the same as you travel to other places of China – you need hold a valid passport with valid visa (issued by Chinese Embassy).
+Other documents are the same as when you travel to other places in China – you need to hold a valid passport with a valid visa (issued by the Chinese Embassy).